 Breakfast runs can be added to a monthís

 make the monthly event date.
 It can be a

-tour, or a rally with questions.
-They are
+driving tour, or a rally with questions.

 plate, and plan on putting one on.

 trust, and the greatest topics of

 discussion. (other restaurant patrons have